benjdj6/FilmVault/README.md

 All endpoints currently working
 Not Working
 ===========
+*All Good For Now!*

 To Do (1-most severe 5-least severe)
 ====================================
 Deploy to AWS - Sev 2

+Write Proper Tests - Sev 2

+Auth on GET endpoints - Sev 2

 Cleanup async - Sev 4